wp-plugins/videostir-spokesperson/readme.txt

 Here is a short video that demonstrates how to use this plugin [youtube http://www.youtube.com/watch?v=byWDi50sFGM]

-We will be happy to support you and even improve your clip if needed.
-Just drop us a line at info@videostir.com and we will take it from there.
+We will be happy to support you and **even improve your clip if needed.** Just drop us a line at info@videostir.com and we will take it from there.

 Shy Frenkel

 CEO - VideoStir LTD

-Additional note - There are 2 new experimental features that already available on VideoStir website
+Additional note - There are 2 new experimental features that already available on VideoStir website:

 1. Automatically replace/change your video background with an image of your choice: [use this link to try it out](http://videostir.com/video-on-image/?ref=wp)
- 1. "Follow me" for a tour on any website.
+2. "Follow me" for a tour on any website.
 While your floating clip is running in the foreground the background webpage can be changed at any given point in the clip.
 You can take your visitors for a tour along your website or any other webpage or content.
 See (from your PC)[Shy Frenkel - VideoStir CEO talk about this feature](http://videostir.com/follow-me-demo.html?ref=wp)

 == Installation ==